 What to look for:

 Inspect your plants leaves for small insects, webbing, or fungal spots.
 Yellow leaves with tiny dots or spots and visible pests like spider mites or whiteflies indicate pest issues.
 Fungal infections often show as white powdery patches.
+Always check the tops and undersides of the leaves and be quick to act if you do notice insects and larvae.

 How to fix:

-To fix cannabis pest issues, inspect the plants regularly and use organic insecticidal soap or neem oil to treat infestations.
-You can also introduce beneficial insects like ladybugs or predatory mites to help control the pest populations naturally.
-For fungal infections, you will need to remove, and discard affected leaves ASAP.
-Fungal infections spread incredibly fast, and it is sometimes too late to save a plant unless it is caught early.
-To avoid any fungal infections, make sure your grow room has good air circulation, and keep the humidity between 40-60% during flowering.
-You can also apply fungicides or natural remedies like a mixture of water and baking soda to combat fungal growth.
+Mildew spreads incredibly fast, and it is sometimes too late to save a plant unless it is caught early.
+To avoid any fungal infections, make sure your grow room has good air circulation, and keep the humidity between 40-50% during flowering.
+You can also apply fungicides or natural remedies like a mixture of water and baking soda to combat fungal growth, however be careful not to get the buds wet when treating the leaves.

 Leaf Septoria